-Diagnosis of infection with BLV is relatively simple and is usually done by detecting antibodies to the virus.
-This process is called serologic testing and is most commonly done by performing an ELISA or an AGID test.
+Diagnosis of infection with BLV is relatively simple and is usually done by detecting antibodies to the virus through serologic testing by performing an ELISA or an AGID test.
 It is also possible to detect presence of the virus itself through PCR.
-Both of these types of tests are blood tests.
-However, a blood test that is positive for BLV DOES NOT mean the animal has cancer, or even that the animal will get cancer.
+Both types of tests are blood tests.
+However, a test that is positive for BLV DOES NOT mean the animal has or will get cancer.
 A positive test just means the animal is infected with the virus.

 Diagnosing tumors caused by the virus is usually much more difficult.
 In order to definitively diagnose lymphosarcoma, the doctor must find the cancer cells and identify them using a microscope.
-This means taking samples from the tumors themselves (called a biopsy), or in some cases taking a sample of the fluid around the organ system (called a fluid aspirate) in order to find the cancer cells.
-Veterinarians will often use ultrasound to help locate internal tumors or abnormal fluid in order to collect a sample to look at under the microscope.
-If the tumor cells are found, and the animal also has the BLV virus, a diagnosis of lymphosarcoma from the BLV virus is made.
+This means taking samples from the tumors (called a biopsy).
+In some cases where an obvious tumor is not identified a sample of the fluid (fluid aspirate) from the affected organ system may be taken in order to find the cancer cells.
+Veterinarians will often use ultrasound to help locate internal tumors or abnormal fluid in order to collect a sample.
+If cancer cells are found, and the animal also has BLV, a diagnosis of lymphosarcoma from the BLV is made.

-There is no treatment for either the BLV virus or the tumors it causes.
-If the virus is present in a herd, it can be managed and most of the infected animals will never get tumors.
+There is no treatment for BLV and the disease it causes.
+If the virus is present in a herd most of the infected animals will never get lymphosarcoma and it can be managed depending on the goals of the operation.
 About two animals out of every 100 that are infected will get cancer and will die from it.
-If the disease is diagnosed while the animal is still alive, euthanasia should be strongly considered because the animal is going to suffer until it dies.
+Due to the poor prognosis of disease and absence of a cure, euthanasia is recommended for animals with clinical signs of lymphosarcoma to prevent suffering.

 Prognosis for survival of cattle infected with the BLV virus is good.
-Prognosis for cattle that have cancer (lymphosarcoma) from BLV is very poor.
+Prognosis for cattle that have cancer (lymphosarcoma) or enzootic bovine leukosis is very poor.

-Control of the virus can be done through testing, and either culling infected animals, segregating cattle into infected and uninfected herds, or reducing the number of animals infected by raising BLV negative animals.
-Spread of the virus from animal to animal can occur through:
+Planning a control program should involve a detailed cost/benefit analysis in conjunction with working with your veterinarian.
+Control and eradication of BLV is largely based on reduction of blood transmission between cattle.
+This can be done through testing, and either culling (removing) infected animals from the herd, segregating cattle herds into infected and uninfected groups, or reducing the number of animals infected by raising BLV negative animals.